numediart/TIPAA-SSL/README.md

 The process is in two post requests:

 ### Upload an audio file with arguments:
+Its filename should be unique not to overwrite a previous one.
+Maybe It would be better to merge both steps in one post request to avoid this problem ?

 ```
 url= "/"
 files = {'file': file}